scientisst/scientisst-sense-api-python/README.md

   -q, --quiet           don't print ScientISST frames
 ```

+Simply hit `CTRL-C` when you wish to stop.

 ### Mac

 First, you need to pair the ScientISST sense device in the Bluetooth Settings section.